Hickeys

 A collection of these blood spots forms a larger dark spot, which is basically a bruise.
 The bruise may change color over time from red or dark purple to yellow.

-To bring down swelling and reduce bleeding, put an ice pack on it for the first 1-2 days after the mark appears.
-Wrap the ice pack in a towel and hold it to your skin for 15 minutes at a time, several times a day.
+If you notice swelling and inflammation, you can put an ice pack on the hickey for the first 1-2 days after the mark appears.
+Wrap the ice pack in a towel and hold it to your skin for about 15 minutes at a time, several times a day.
+Cold compresses usually work best on more severe bruising.
 After the second day, you can switch to a warm compress.

 If the hickey hurts, take an over-the-counter pain reliever like acetaminophen.

 When you have a hickey on your neck, people tend to know how it got there.
-You can always cover it.
-Options include:
+If you're wondering how to cover up a hickey, some options include:

 • Makeup.
 Choose your makeup tone based on the color of the hickey.
-A yellow tone will conceal purple bruises, while a green tone hides redness.
+A green tone will hide redness, while a yellow tone will conceal purple bruises.
+If you have darker skin, your hickey may be purple, dark brown, or black.

 • Bandage.
 Choose one large enough to cover the hickey.